-This annual report consists solely of the financial statements of the Mississippi State Port Authority at Gulfport, and this discussion and analysis is intended to serve as an introduction to the Authority's financial statements.
+This annual report consists solely of the financial statements of the Mississippi State Port Authority at Gulfport (MSPA), and this discussion and analysis is intended to serve as an introduction to the Authority's financial statements.

-The financial statements include comparative: statements of net position, statements of revenues, expenses, and changes in net position, and statements of cash flows.
+The financial statements consist of comparative statements of : (1) net position, (2) revenues, expenses, and changes in net position, and (3) cash flows.
 These statements include assets, deferred outflows of resources, liabilities, and deferred inflows of resources using the accrual basis of accounting, which is similar to the accounting methods used by most private-sector companies.
 Current year revenues are recognized when earned and current year expenses are recognized when they are incurred, regardless of when the cash is received or disbursed.

-In FY 2022, Statement No. 87 of the Governmental Accounting Standards Board required governmental entities to implement new financial reporting for leases.
+Beginning in FY 2022, Statement No. 87 of the Governmental Accounting Standards Board (GASB) required governmental entities to implement new financial reporting for leases.
 The objective of this new standard is to better meet the informational needs of the financial statement users by improving accounting and financial reporting for leases by governments.
-It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+It establishes a single model for lease accounting based upon the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, the lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+Additionally, this new Standard requires governmental entities to recognize an interest income component related to the lease payments received from tenants, which is listed separately under non-operating revenue on the statement of revenues, expenses, and changes in net position.